The Ultimate Guide to Instagram Stories for Business

-What to Post on Instagram Stories
+What to Post on Instagram Stories for Business

 The great thing about Instagram Stories is that because they’ve created so many cool tools, the world is really your oyster.
-You can get as creative as you like with your Stories — and there are a ton of great examples out there!
+You can get as creative as you like with your stories — and there are a ton of great examples out there!

 The same is true for promotional content on Instagram Stories.
-It’s easy to create promotional Stories that are also fun and lighthearted.
+It’s easy to create promotional stories that are also fun and lighthearted.
 And there are a ton of creative ways to use Instagram stories for business.

 Use Location and Hashtag Stickers to Increase Your Discoverability

-Since that time, Instagram has added a ton of new functionalities to stickers, including the ability to see location-based Stories on the Explore page, and, most recently, the ability to search for a Stories by location and hashtag.
+Since that time, Instagram has added a ton of new functionalities to stickers, including the ability to see location-based stories on the Explore page, and, most recently, the ability to search for stories by location and hashtag.

 These features have made a huge difference.
-Whereas at first you could only share Instagram Stories with your own followers, Stories are now searchable by location and hashtag, meaning anyone can see your Stories now!
+Whereas at first you could only share Instagram Stories with your own followers, stories are now searchable by location and hashtag, meaning anyone can see your stories now!

-That’s why we recommend always using location and hashtag stickers in your Stories.
+That’s why we recommend always using location and hashtag stickers in your stories.
 If you can get enough people to engage with your story, you might even end up on the Explore page.

-Use Links in Your Instagram Stories
+Use Links in Your Instagram Stories for Business

 Instagram recently rolled out the ability to add links to Instagram Stories and it’s a pretty big deal.
 In fact, it’s the first time ever that users can add a link to Instagram that isn’t the link in their bio!

-Tag Other Accounts in Your Instagram Stories
+Tag Other Accounts in Your Instagram Stories for Business

 We all know how effective Instagram contests are for driving engagement and getting new followers, and with the ability to tag other accounts in Instagram Stories, there’s yet another way to drive traffic to your contests.